A letter to my kids

 My dearest boys,

 So excited!
-School is starting tomorrow!
-This is your big day!
-I know you’re not excited for classes to start so much as you are to see your friends.
+School is starting today!
+Summer was so fun, but … let’s be honest: it’ll be great to see your friends, right?
 What fun it will be to tell them all about your summer, your adventures, and your triumphs!
 So much and so little has changed.

-I look at you three and I can't help but get a knot in my throat: look at how much you’ve grown and changed over this summer break!
+I look at you three and I can't help but get a knot in my throat: look at how much you have grown and changed over this summer break!
 So many inches gained!
 The competition for which of you is the tallest is too close to call!
-And, most importantly, after all of this forced family time you are finally FINALLY treating each other like friends and not just brothers.
+And, most importantly, after all of this forced-fun family time you are finally FINALLY treating each other like friends and not just brothers.
 Talking and giggling together, plotting the next (mis)adventure.
 Real three muskateers, in a good way.

 Boys, another suggestion, if I may.
 Be the example kid in class.
 Be the one that your classmates go home and tell their mom and dad about at the dinner table because they admire you so.
 Be the kid that other kids want to be.
-And be that kid not because you are the smartest or the coolest.
-Not because you are the fastest or the funniest.
+And be that kid not because you are the smartest or the coolest, and not because you are the fastest or the funniest.
 Be that kid because you are the kindest.
 And because you reach out and you include.
 To be known as someone who is kind is one of the greatest compliments a person can garner.

 There will be lots of contests at school, and your dad and I don’t care if you win a single one of them.
-We don’t care if you get straight As.
+We don’t care if you get straight A’s.
 We don’t care if the girls think you’re cute or whether you’re picked first or last for soccer at your class break.
 We don’t care if you are your teacher’s favorite or the pill in the back row.
 You don’t have to have the coolest gadgets or the best handwriting.
 We just want you to be you, to be proud of who you are, and to help others be all that they can be, as well.
 Build others up rather than pull them down.
 Even on grumpy days, do your best to think of at least one or two positive things about the people you see; the more positive you can frame your thoughts, the quicker you'll turn your mood around.
 Thinking positive can become a habit, one that everyone will want to emulate.

-We don’t send you to school to become the best at anything at all.
-We already love you all; being ‘best’ doesn’t add to that.
+Boys, know this: We don’t send you to school to become or to be the best at anything.
+We already think you are the best.
+We love you all; being ‘best’ doesn’t add to that.
 You do not have to earn our love or pride and you can’t lose it.
 You are loved.
 Period.

 Learn, sure.
 Learn and grow and flourish.
 And reach out.
 Lessons come from more than just books and the classroom.
 Lessons can be learned anywhere, and you never know from whom you will gain knowledge.
 Your teachers?
-Absolutely a invaluable resource.
+Absolutely an invaluable resource.
 Your friends?
 Yes, them too.
 Those you haven’t yet had the privilege of meeting?
-You just never know, so reach out and include.
+You just never know, so reach out and learn.

 This school year that is about to open?
 So many adventures await you.
 Embrace them.
 I can’t wait to hear about each and every one of them.
 May you wake up every day, enthused for another day of learning, of being amazing boys, and of making the most of the opportunities you are lucky enough to be given.

-I love you all, with all of my heart, and more than you will every know.
+I love you all, with all of my heart, and more than you will ever know.